(2-minute read)

 Jasher 23:66-68, Jubilees 18:9

-And the angel of the LORD stood before him, and before the prince Mastêmâ, and the Lord said, “Bid him not to lay his hand on the lad, nor to do anything to him, for I have shown that he fears the Lord.”
+Then the angel of the Lord stood in front of Him, and in front of the prince Mastêmâ, and the Lord said, “Stop him.
+Don’t let him lay a hand on the boy or do anything to him, for now I know that he fears the Lord.”

 The angel of YHWH stops Abraham